doableware/djongo/docs/docs/integrating-django-with-mongodb.md

     description = models.TextField()
 ```

-You have just added a new field.
-The new entries can be saved into MongoDB **without running any migrations**.
-All entries in the Blog collection henceforth will contain 3 fields.
+The modified Model can be saved **without running any migrations**.
+All entries in the `Blog` collection will now contain 3 fields.

 This works fine if you know what you are doing.
-Consider a query that  retrieves entries belonging to both the 'older' model (with just 2 fields) and the current model.
-What will the value of `description` be?
+Consider a query, that retrieves entries belonging to both the 'older' model (with just 2 fields) and the current model.
+What will the value of `description` now be?

+To handle such scenarios Djongo comes with the `ENFORCE_SCHEMA` option.
 When connecting to Djongo you can set `ENFORCE_SCHEMA: True`.
 In this case, a `MigrationError` will be raised when field values are missing from the retrieved documents.
 You can then check what went wrong.
 Enforce schema can help to iron out bugs involving incorrect types or missing fields.

 `ENFORCE_SCHEMA: False` works by silently setting the missing fields with the value `None`.
 If your app is programmed to expect this (which means it is not a bug) you can get away by not calling any migrations.